9 a.m. – 3 p.m.

 2 doses of Varicella (chickenpox)

-1 dose of Tetanus, Diphtheria and Pertussis (Tdap) in the last 10 years
+1 dose of Tetanus, Diphtheria and Pertussis (TDaP) in the last 10 years

-All registered traditional undergraduate students at The Master’s University and Seminary are required to have adequate medical insurance coverage.
+All registered traditional undergraduate students at The Master’s University are required to have adequate medical insurance coverage.
 Therefore, all students are automatically enrolled in TMU-sponsored health insurance provided by JCB Insurance Solutions, underwritten by Guardian Life.